 3. It Helps You With Tax Preparation

-And yet every year, millions of business owners are scrambling through their desk to find missing paperwork.
+And yet every year, millions of business owners are scrambling through their desks to find missing paperwork.
 Sound familiar?

 The tax filing process can be made more efficient by simply having a bookkeeping function within your company.